 28 Nov Can You Whiten a Dead Tooth?

-For many people, a dead tooth can be difficult to come to terms with.
-Teeth can die from traumatic injuries or decay, and even if a root canal can save a dead tooth from extraction, it will still look dead and discolored.
+Teeth can die from traumatic injuries or severe tooth decay.
+And for many people, a dead tooth can be difficult to come to terms with.
+Even if a root canal can save a dead tooth from extraction, it will still look dull and discolored.

-A dull, discolored tooth can be a difficult hurdle when it comes to loving your smile.
-If the tooth needs to be removed and replaced or professionally bleached, your dentist will help you whiten your dead tooth.
+A dead tooth can be a difficult hurdle when it comes to loving your smile.
+Fortunately, if the tooth needs to be removed and replaced or professionally bleached, your dentist can help you whiten your dead tooth.

 How Do You Know If a Discolored Tooth Is Dead?

-Oftentimes, a tooth looks discolored because it is dying.
-Teeth usually die for one of two reasons, either trauma (getting hit in the mouth with a baseball, for example) or tooth decay.
+Discolored teeth are typically a sign of tooth decay.
+But oftentimes, a tooth looks discolored because it is dying.
+Teeth usually die for one of two reasons, either trauma (getting hit in the mouth with a baseball, for example) or tooth decay (enamel erosion, cavities, etc.).

-While teeth are very hard on the outside, they are actually very soft on the inside.
-A tooth’s interior, or pulp, is filled with soft tissues, blood vessels, and nerve endings.
+While teeth are very hard on the outside, they are actually very soft and sensitive on the inside.
+A tooth’s interior, also known as the pulp, is filled with soft tissues, blood vessels, and nerve endings.
 When the pulp of the tooth is damaged, it can become discolored.
+The discoloration can range from any shade of yellow, light brown, gray, or black.

 Symptoms of a dead tooth include bad breath, a bad taste in the mouth, and tooth pain.
 It is important to consult your dentist if you are feeling any pain or noticing any swelling.
-Those symptoms could be an infection that is spreading.
-Catching an infection early keeps it from spreading beyond your mouth.
-Root canals, extractions, crowns, and implants are some of the options for treating a dead tooth.
+These symptoms could be signs of an infection that is spreading.
+Catching an infection early keeps it from spreading beyond your mouth and causing severe damage to the rest of your body.
+Root canals, extractions, crowns, and implants are some of the many options for treating a dead tooth.

 Can a Dead Tooth Be Whitened?

-When the discoloration is inside the tooth’s enamel, it will take a more involved process to get the results you want.
+Because the discoloration is inside the dead tooth’s enamel, it will take a more involved process to get the results you want.
 Whitening treatments for dead teeth often involve the use of professional-strength bleaches or drilling a small hole into the back of the tooth to insert a whitening agent.

 At-Home Whitening Might Not Give You Good Results

-An internet search for whitening your teeth will bring you to studies promoting the uses of baking soda, hydrogen peroxide, and even certain oils at home.
-And that doesn’t even touch the countless whitening products in the toothpaste isles of your local store.
+A quick internet search for whitening your teeth will bring you to studies promoting the uses of baking soda, hydrogen peroxide, and even certain essential oils at home.
+And that doesn’t even touch the countless whitening products in the toothpaste aisles of your local store.

-Used according to directions, these products can make impressive changes to the color of your teeth in as little as three weeks.
-However, they usually only work on healthy teeth—you might not see the same results on a dead tooth.
+When used according to the directions, these products can make impressive changes to the color of your teeth in as little as three weeks.
+But when it comes to whitening a dead tooth, at-home products aren’t very effective.
+Over-the-counter whitening products and DIY whitening pastes usually only work on healthy teeth.

-Many people complain that the color of a dead tooth gets worse after at-home whitening treatments.
-In actuality, the dead tooth stays the same color, while the other teeth all get lighter.
+In fact, many people complain that the color of a dead tooth gets worse after at-home whitening treatments.
+However, this is because the dead tooth stays the same color, while the other teeth all get lighter.

 Dead Tooth Whitening in Prescott